 Consistency: is it simple enough to generate consistency?

 Let’s look at one example using this framework.
-Say one of your big picture or WHYs of 2022 is to lose 10kg within six months.
+Say one of your big picture or WHYs for the new year is to lose 10kg within six months.
 Your priorities would be to exercise 10 hours per week to meet this goal.
 How would you measure?
 Well, by monthly weigh-ins and compare the change in weight monthly.

 The goal would be to go running or jog and swim five days a week.
 And instead of scrolling on social media or binge-watching your favourite series every day, you can use this time to exercise instead.
 Last but not least, make sure to be consistent by scheduling it into your Google Calendar or any organiser.